Trump says ‘war hawk’ Liz Cheney should be fired upon in escalation of violent rhetoric against his opponents

 In recent weeks, Cheney has campaigned alongside Vice President Kamala Harris, urging Republicans to set aside party differences to back the Democrat and reject a candidate she says poses a threat to democracy.

-Trump said Thursday he was surprised former Vice President Dick Cheney also endorsed Harris, because he had pardoned Cheney’s former chief of staff Scooter Libby, who was convicted of perjury in 2007.
+On Thursday, Trump also told Carlson he was surprised former Vice President Dick Cheney also endorsed Harris because he had pardoned Cheney’s former chief of staff Scooter Libby, who was convicted of perjury in 2007.

 “I don’t blame him for sticking with his daughter, but his daughter’s a very dumb individual — very dumb,” Trump said.